G-6-9.7 Review and Support Committee: Course Review (RSC)

 The College is committed to seeking remedies prior to any program closure decision and will provide reasonable support to the change process.
 Such support might include release time for curriculum work, pay for outside consultants, and alumni survey development and implementation.

-Remediation and Review Timeline
+Remediation Timeline